 1. Departmental Retention Review Process for Tenure-Track Faculty a.
 Preparation for the retention review.
-The faculty member prepares a written summary of his or her accomplishments in teaching, research/scholarship/creative activity, and service for the previous academic year in accordance with departmental bylaws.
+Except in years in which an enhanced retention review occurs (as provided for in paragraph A.2.a. of this Part I), the faculty member prepares and submits to the department head (for distribution to the tenured faculty) a written summary of his or her accomplishments in teaching, research / scholarship / creative activity, and service for the previous academic year in accordance with departmental bylaws.
 The department head requests this summary in writing from each tenure-track faculty member on behalf of the tenured faculty at least two weeks before it is needed for the review.
+It is expected that, at The University of Tennessee, Knoxville and the University of Tennessee Space Institute, the Faculty Activity Report submitted to the department head in accordance with paragraph B.2.b. of Part II of this manual will serve as the summary required under this paragraph.